hassehulabeck/express-server-tennis/README.md

 ## Wanna help and develop?

 Please do.
 There may be some open issues, and if not, please add one if you want to.
+You can read how in [CONTRIBUTING.md](./CONTRIBUTING.md)